user-vi/JavaAsASecondLanguage/homework03/README.md

 }
 ```

-In the description of the each service, point "Returns" describes the object which must be included in the `data` field in a successful case.
+In the description of each service, point "Returns" describes the object which must be included in the `data` field in a successful case.

 ### List of required services